jewlofthelotus/SlickQuiz-WordPress/readme.txt

 * Quiz questions can have single or multiple correct responses.
 * Correct and Incorrect response messages.
-* Results will include a score and ranking (Savant, Genius, Pretty Smart, Not Smart, etc.)
+* Results will include a score and ranking (for example: Savant, Genius, Pretty Smart, Not Smart, etc.)
 * Unlimited questions, unlimited answers
 * Make changes to your quiz without having to publish them immediately.
 * Customize error messages for missing or unpublished quizzes.